StarChart-Labs/chronicler/README.md

 - Specify groups of files which coorespond to a release note file which should be updated when they change (including ability to exclude files patterns from that group)
 - Specify if the check MUST pass (required) for a PR to be merged (Travis is "required", CodeCov is not)
 - Allowing collaborators (push access) to override status check failure with a comment mentioning the integration

+## Legal

+Chronicler is distributed under the [MIT License](https://opensource.org/licenses/MIT).
+There are no requirements for using it in your own project (a line in a NOTICES file is appreciated but not necessary for use)

+The requirement for a copy of the license being included in distributions is fulfilled by a copy of the [LICENSE](./LICENSE) file being included in constructed JAR archives